Dark Dice: Season 4: Shores of the Silver Thrum

-While the crew is still in the Sunken Bulwark, Vivianna interrupts the town's religious proceedings to rescue "Fluffy", a creature intended by the crew to be sacrified to the island's goddess, causing fury and chaos.
+While the crew is still in the Sunken Bulwark, Vivianna interrupts the town's religious proceedings to rescue "Fluffy", a creature intended by the crew to be sacrificed to the island's goddess, causing fury and chaos.
 The Willow's Wake manages to escape from the Sunken Bulwark the island with most of its crew, but Lán is dealt a fatal blow during the escape.
 Vind lies and claims that Agé killed Nimble, causing the crew to pacify and jail Agé.
-All hell breaks loose when a storm hits and destroys the ship.
+During their journey a storm hits and destroys the ship.
 In the chaos, Vind attempts to kill Agé, who despite getting a spear through the stomach defeats him and leaves him to drown, while Yuehai, who can shapeshift into a crocodile, does so in the hopes of saving herself and Vivianna.
 As Konvo drowns, the other characters' fates are left unclear as the remnants of the ship sink into the water.

+The survivors (Agé, Vind, Vivianna, Jare, and Yuehai) awake on an unknown beach and travel toward the only source of light they can see, a halfling village.
+They are given food and informed that they are on the remote Isle of Silver Shores with no clear way of returning home.
+The halflings suggest checking out an old human fortress on the other side of the island, and the team agrees to investigate it.